RyanMontville/buzz-note-v1/README.md

 ## v 1.1
 -I have found a new weather api, Open Metro, so the weather can once again be properly recorded.
 <br>-I have also fixed the bug when adding/updating notes.
 I just pass the string instead of stringifying it.

+## v 1.2
+-I have completely redone the search page.
+Now you select a data range to search within, then the search term.